 A brief exploration of the conjunctions of 2020

 Astrologically speaking, a conjunction between two planets signals the beginning of their cycle and it carries the signature of their themes and qualities.
-This means that the two years or so which lead up to the conjunction represent the time of the 'end of a cycle'.
+This means that the two years or so which lead up to the conjunctions represent the 'end of a cycle'.
+Which is where we are now.

 This notion of cyclicity, so important in understanding the nature of our resonance with the planetary cycles in which we participate, can be likened to the familiar monthly cycle of the Sun and Moon.
 A New Moon occurs approximately every 29 days, during a period often called 'Dark of the Moon', when the Moon is no longer visible in the night sky.
 The New Moon energy can be readily felt on seeing the thin sliver of a crescent Moon, briefly visible in the Western sky around sunset, just a couple of days or so after the actual point of the New Moon.
 The Moon gets larger every night until it shines in its brightest glory, at Full Moon, two weeks later.